 Certain statements given in our product information may not be applicable for every country.
 Product associated claims may differ based on government requirements.

-General Conditions of Sale and Delivery
+Sale and Delivery

 These General Conditions of Sale and Delivery apply to all contracts with companies, public legal entities, shall be an integral part of the contract of purchase.
 Conflicting or deviating conditions of purchase or other reservations made by Buyer shall not be effective unless Seller has expressly accepted them in writing for a particular order.